 A threshold of sim > 0.1 is used for the identification of neighbors for local QSAR models.
-A low similarity threshold has the advantage, that predictions can be made even in the absence of closely related structures, and that completely unrelated compounds are still not included as neighbors.
-As neighbor contributions are weighted by similarity in local QSAR models, neighbors with low similarity have also a low impact on the prediction result.
-101 Compounds with the same structure as the query structure are automatically eliminated 102 from neighbors to obtain unbiased predictions in the presence of duplicates.
+Compounds with the same structure as the query structure are eliminated from the neighbors to obtain unbiased predictions in the presence of duplicates.

-103 Local QSAR models and predictions
+Local QSAR models and predictions

 Only similar compounds (neighbors) above the threshold are used for local QSAR models.
-In 104 this investigation we are using a weighted partial least squares regression (PLS) algorithm 105 for the prediction of quantitative properties.
-First all uninformative fingerprints (i.e. features 106 with identical values across all neighbors) are removed.
-The reamining set of features is used 107 as descriptors for creating a local weighted PLS model with atom environments as descriptors 108 and model similarities as weights.
-The pls method from the caret R package (Kuhn 2008) 109 is used for this purpose.
-Models are trained with the default caret settings, optimizing the 110 number of PLS components by bootstrap resampling.
-111
+In 100 this investigation we are using a weighted partial least squares regression (PLS) algorithm 101 for the prediction of quantitative properties.
+First all fingerprint features with identical 102 values across all neighbors are removed.
+The reamining set of features is used as descriptors 103 for creating a local weighted PLS model with atom environments as descriptors and model 104 similarities as weights.
+The pls method from the caret R package (Kuhn 2008) is used for 105 this purpose.
+Models are trained with the default caret settings, optimizing the number of 106 PLS components by bootstrap resampling.
+107

 Finally the local PLS model is applied to predict the activity of the query compound.
-The RMSE of bootstrapped model predictions is used to construct 95% prediction intervals at 1.96RMSE.
+The RMSE of bootstrapped model predictions is used to construct 95% prediction intervals at 1.96\RMSE.